 Photo from the pitch pine in the east triangle on April 16

 The lighter clusters of male cones on the tips of the branches are easily seen as well as the old female cones.
 If you flick the mature male cones with your finger you will see a cloud of pollen released.

 This tree is a good example of an evergreen, meaning that the needles, or leaves, stay attached all year, and do not fall off in autumn like deciduous trees.
 This tree also has cones on it.
 Not all evergreens are conifers: azaleas and hollies do not shed their leaves and stay green all winter, but don't bear cones.
 Likewise, not all conifers are evergreen: the bald cypress, larch, and dawn redwood all bear cones but loose their leaves in the fall.
 These three are examples of deciduous conifers.
 One more caveat: Not all cones are "pine cones," since cedars, larches, firs, and other taxonomic groups are not pines but produce cones.

 These trees are just across the fence in the northeast triangle.

-The dawn redwood on the left is a deciduous conifer.
+The bald cypress on the left is a deciduous conifer.

 The three hollies on the right are evergreen flowering non-conifers.